ElevationAscent: 846' 258 m

 Parking is available all around the Fells, but the easiest access is probably from the Sheepfold Lot.
 This lot and area in general can be crazy on weekends and in the after-work hours.
 Off-hours are best in the Fells for avoiding the very same sense of craziness you came to escape in the first place.

-if you get off course.
+Even in ideal conditions, keep a good head about you if you want to remain on the white Skyline Trail proper, though it's generally easy to connect back to the trail or to follow the parallel orange Reservoir Trail or green Mountain Bike Loop if you get off course.
 Less-than-ideal conditions often make the trail more fun as they amplify the transient feelings of remoteness than can make the Fells so special.

-as a whole: you can at once see the Boston skyline and the dizzying traffic on I-93 below, and yet somehow feel like you're on top of a much larger, more remote hill.
+One of the main highlights is Wright's Tower at the southeast corner.
+This outcrop, to me, embodies the Skyline Trail as a whole: you can at once see the Boston skyline and the dizzying traffic on I-93 below, and yet somehow feel like you're on top of a much larger, more remote hill.